Advisory Committee on Construction Safety and Health (ACCSH)

 The VPP model is now used across all services in DOD.
-There are currently 135 DOD sites and another 300 are in
+There are currently 135 DOD sites and another 300 are in the pipeline.

 There has been growth of VPP in the construction industry because the program has been expanded to allow

 companies with mobile workforces working at a variety of locations and on short term projects to apply for VPP.

 OSHA Strategic Partnership Program – This program is now in its 10th year, and the construction industry is heavily using this model.
 Over half of the sports complexes built in the last decade have been done through the OSHA Strategic Partnership Program.
 There is also a great partnership with the electricity transmission and distribution industry.
 Over 70% of the major companies in the industry participate.
 Through the partnership best practices and training programs have improved worker safety.
 A partnership with the National Association of Tower Erectors has reduced illnesses and injuries by over 35% for communication tower erection and maintenance.
 Overall there are 168 active partnerships, over 80% in construction.

 Alliance Program – The Alliance program is very important in terms of getting stakeholders together to develop

 tools and processes that can be shared with the industry.
 Of the 61 National Alliances 15 are in construction.

 As an example of National Alliances in Construction, there is the alliance with the National Association of Homebuilders, which focuses on limited English proficiency, falls, electrical, struck by and caught in/between safety hazards.
 As an additional part of this alliance The National Association of Homebuilders conducted several seminars called "How To Build A House’ for OSHA staff.
 The seminar included a half day of theory and a half day on site.
 It focused on safety hazards, trade contractors, and materials and construction methods.